mariana-khach/Erdos_DSBootcamp_Fall2024_CarSalesPricePrediction/README.md

 We also did more advance analysis using Linear Regression with Lasso and Ridge regularizations and using Principal Component Analysis to reduce number of feature.
 Using Grid Search Cross-Validation to tune model parameters, we found best performance with 10 principal componnets with $R^2=0.72$.

-## Polynomial regression

-We then use polynomial regressions of different degree, and 2nd degree polynomial regression shows the best performance with RMSE of 1.12 and $R^2=0.82$.

-## K-Nearest Neighbours (KNN)

-We also used KNN models using different n numbers of neighbours.
-We get high variance with low n and high bias with higher n. n=5 and n=10 gave similar performance with RMSE of 1.13 and $R^2=0.81$.

-## Support Vector Machines (SVM)

-We used Grid Search Cross-Validation to tune model parameters for Support Vector Regressor.
-We got RMSE of 1.09 and $R^2=0.82$.

 ## Extreme Gradient Boosting (XGBoost)

 Overall best model performance was obtained wit XGBoost with RMSE of 0.87 and $R^2=0.89$.